DavidSouther/software_craftsmanship/00_introduction/README.md

 conversation and the exact stupidity of the computer.
 There are hundreds, if not thousands, of different programming languages today.
 Many are "toy" languages, built for a fun exercise or class project and are not intended for wide-scale use.
-There are other languages that are proven as the working horses of computers, and are used everywhere from your cell phone to robots running on Mars.
+There are other languages that are proven as the workhorses of computers, and are used everywhere from your cell phone to robots running on Mars.

 Languages are often classed based on their style of programming, and their level of expressivity.
 There are, broadly, three styles of programming: